gt-sse-center/SoftwareCitationAuditor/README.md

 ---

 ⚠️ **Disclaimer:**
 Claude and Gemini integration is experimental.
 API formats may change; test carefully before production use.
+All non-OpenAI providers are currently considered beta integrations.